aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/04-set-up-site-to-site-vpn/02-set-up-site-to-site-vpn-pre-reqs.md

 ## 5. Determine private shared key (PSK)- or certificate-based authentication

-You have two authentication options for your site-to-site VPN connection.
-If you don't want to use pre-shared keys, you can use a private certificate from AWS Certificate Manager Private Certificate Authority to authenticate your VPN endpoints.
+You have two authentication options for your site-to-site VPN connection: Pre-shared key (PSK) or certificate.
+If you don't want to use pre-shared keys, you can use a private certificate created through AWS Certificate Manager Private Certificate Authority to authenticate your VPN endpoints.
 See [Site-to-Site VPN tunnel authentication options](https://docs.aws.amazon.com/vpn/latest/s2svpn/vpn-tunnel-authentication-options.html) for an overview of your options.

-If you choose to use certificate-based authentication, see the GitHub repository [https://github.com/aws-samples/vpn-gateway-strongwswan](https://github.com/aws-samples/vpn-gateway-strongwswan) for details on setting up the necessary certificates and other configuration for using certificate-based authentication.
+If you choose to use certificate-based authentication, see the GitHub repository [https://github.com/aws-samples/vpn-gateway-strongwswan](https://github.com/aws-samples/vpn-gateway-strongwswan) for details on setting up the necessary certificates.